3 Minute Read

 The art of a good opening

-Today I had the absolute pleasure to go back to my own primary school, Mount Carmel School in Ealing, to speak to hold a creative writing session with the Year 5s and 6s.
+This time last year I had the absolute pleasure to go back to my own primary school, Mount Carmel School in Ealing, to speak to hold a creative writing session with the Year 5s and 6s.
 It was a hugely surreal experience, as the place had changed very little in the twenty years since I’d left and I even bumped into one of my old teachers!

 - “When the doorbell rings at three in the morning, it’s never good news.”
 Alex Rider: Stormbreaker by Anthony Horowitz